Small Group Experiential Travel

 PLEASE NOTE: Malta's Hal Saflieni Hypogeum site and tour is a popular option should you choose to extend your stay outside of our tour.
 We do not include it in our program as the number of visitors per day is very limited and spaces tend to sell out before many/most of our travellers commit to our tour; as such, promising the visit in our itinerary is problematic.
 We suggest booking your own visit once our tour is 'guaranteed' to operate.

-* Most of our tours are accommodated in St Julian's, a smaller seaside district located just to the north of Valetta.
+Most of our tours are accommodated in St Julian's, a smaller seaside district located just to the north of Valletta.

 Overnight on Malta.

-Included Meal(s): Breakfast and Dinner - Day 6:DepartureDeparture from Malta.
+Included Meal(s): Breakfast and Dinner - Day 6:DepartureOur Mediterranean odyssey concludes as we prepare for departure from Malta's international airport.

 Included Meal(s): Breakfast